sukhjitsehra/project/README.md

 Project Instructions
 ==============================

 This repo contains the instructions for a machine learning project.

+## Do Not Forget to mention the Python Version being used and complete the requirements.txt file

 Project Organization
 ------------